redcican/Python-Exercise/README.md

 * Challenge 22 :star:

     Mutations: return true if the first element of the array contains all of the letters of the string in the second element of the array.

+* Challenge 23 :star:

+    Remove all flasy values from an array.